seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab01-Design-a-Governance-Solution/LabExercise-1.md

 ![image](../media/man17.png)

-#### Task 4: iv.
-Assign policies and governance to management groups
+#### Task 4: Assign policies and governance to management groups

+The first step in enforcing Azure Policy compliance is to assign a policy definition.
+A policy definition specifies how a policy is enforced and what effect it has.
+In this task, use the built-in policy definition Inherit a tag from the resource group if missing to add the specified tag and its value from the parent resource group to new or updated resources that are missing the tag.

 #### Pre-requisites for this task

-Complete Task 1 and Task 2
+Complete Task 1 & Task 2 & Task 3

 #### Steps: